You are here

 “What are those spheres?”
 I ask.
 It turns out they’re “Termespheres,” so named because they are made by Dick Termes.
 He’s a local guy that constructs these one-of-a-kind works of art outside of Spearfish.
 I make a note: Either find this guy this trip or make sure I do it next time.
 (Due to time constraints, it’s going to be next time.)

 Noon – Put Food in Me

-On the recommendation of a friend, I go to the Bay Leaf Café to recharge with deliciousness.
+On the recommendation of a friend, I go to the Bay Leaf Café (now closed) to recharge with deliciousness.
 I am not disappointed.
 It turns out to be a quaint café with great service and food that tastes just as delicious as it sounded.
 I eat the Monte Cristo with gusto and finish with a piece of rhubarb cake because I believe both ham and whipped cream are appropriate forms of hiking fuel.
 Note: I am not a certified nutritional anything.

 Full, hydrated and happy, it is time to take in my main goal of the visit…

 1 p.m. – Spearfish Canyon

 I now understand why many South Dakotans looked at me funny when I’ve told them that I’ve never visited Spearfish Canyon.
 It’s here.
 It’s beautiful.
 What have I been doing with my life?

 The existential crisis was brief.
 The appreciation has yet to end.

 There is what seems like an almost-incalculable number of spots to check out in Spearfish Canyon, so I go to one that sounded cool in every sense of the word.
 It's off to Devil’s Bathtub for me.

 Whereas my time spent wandering around Lookout Mountain was warm and water-bottle-draining, my trip to Devil’s Bathtub is shaded, moist and cool.
 Someone had warned me that my feet would get wet during the hike.
 I hoped it was a promise.